tomorrowfinance/api-sdk/README.md

 ## Request & Response

-For V1 of the api, all current requests are made via posts.
-Authentication tokens are handled via the request header (not POST data).
+For V1 of the api, all current requests are made via `POST`.
+Authentication tokens (see below) are handled via the request header (not POST data).

 All requests should be made to `https://www.tomorrowfinance.com.au/api/v1/{endpoint}`.